Lenna-Robotics-Research-Lab/.github/profile/README.md

 Welcome!
 We are a robotics research team based in the Electrical Engineering Research Labs Center at **Iran University of Science and Technology**.

-Founded in Summer 2022, we began by exploring a range of robotics topics that led to the development of two core platforms:
+Founded in Winter 2023, we began by exploring a range of robotics topics that led to the development of two core platforms:
 - A **self-balancing robot**
 - An **autonomous mobile robot**